 - Developed and advanced human service infrastructure in Virginia localities

-- Facilitate community engagement to address emerging and challenging issues of social equity, economy and health
+- Facilitated community engagement to address emerging and challenging issues of social equity, economy and health